Getting from Arlanda Airport to Stockholm city

 The cheapest direct bus transfer we’ve found is by Flixbus.
 The journey takes 40–45 minutes depending on the time of day and goes straight from Arlanda to City Terminalen in the middle of town.

 Buses run from 8.50am–10.50pm, though check the online timetable as there are large gaps when there are no buses.
+One-way tickets cost from 79 SEK and can be bought online.

 Bear in mind that Flixbus uses dynamic pricing and the fare increases the more seats are sold, so at busy times you’ll pay a lower price if you can book in advance.
+The fare includes one piece of luggage, plus one piece of hand luggage, though you can buy additional bags for around 60 SEK.

 Vy Flygbussarna

+In addition, Vy Flygbussarna airport buses run from Arlanda to the main bus terminal in the centre of Stockholm, with frequent departures throughout the day and night.
 They leave every 20–30 minutes from around 7am–midnight, less frequently through the night.
-The ride from Arlanda to the city takes around 50 minutes and there’s free wifi onboard.
+The ride from Arlanda Airport to Stockholm takes around 50 minutes and there’s free wifi onboard.

+One-way tickets cost 129 SEK (119 SEK for under 18s).
+Group tickets are also available, you can bring a friend/colleague for 99 SEK extra per person.
+Tickets can be bought online in advance or on the bus (credit and debit cards only).
 It’s also worth noting that students at Stockholm University can get a free shuttle bus from the airport to the Frescati Campus on the first Sunday of term.

 The laziest way: grab a taxi

 Taking a taxi isn’t the quickest option and because of the rip-off costs involved we’d suggest giving it a miss.
-The 35-minute ride from the airport is very expensive and no faster than the train.
+The 40-minute ride from the airport is very expensive and no faster than the train.

 Taxis from Arlanda airport to Stockholm city are pricey.

 That said, a taxi might be worth considering if you’re sharing the journey with a few friends, or have a lot of luggage and want to avoid carrying your bags onto a bus or a train.
+If you do take a taxi, it’s best to choose one of the authorised companies operating at the airport.
+These taxis have agreements with Swedavia and display a clearly marked maximum fare into central Stockholm.

 The easy way: by car

+If you’re planning to do a lot of travelling around Sweden after your stay in the city, you may want to rent a car directly from the airport.
 It’s worth noting though that you won’t need a car in central Stockholm itself, so this is probably only really a good idea if you’re planning to head out into the countryside afterwards.

-Like all major European cities, parking in central Stockholm is not easy to find and can be expensive – expect to pay around 400 SEK a day for garage parking.
+Like all major European cities, parking in central Stockholm is not easy to find and can be expensive – expect to pay around 400-700 SEK a day for garage parking.
+On-street parking is usually cheaper, but spaces are limited and often restricted to short stays.
+So, you’ll need to factor this into your decision as to whether it’s worth hiring a car while you’re in the city.

 For more on the dos and don’ts of car rental in Sweden, check out our guide.